Sylvania Electric Products: Brand name

-In the early 1980s, GTE Sylvania sold the rights to the name Sylvania and Philco for use on consumer electronics equipment only, to the Netherlands' NV Philips.
+In 1981, GTE Sylvania sold the rights to the name Sylvania and Philco for use on consumer electronics equipment only, to the Netherlands' NV Philips.
+Philips wanted the Philco name as the Philco trademark precluded selling products under their own name in the United States.
 This marked the end of Sylvania's TV production in Batavia, New York, USA, and Smithfield, North Carolina, USA.
 The Sylvania Smithfield plant later became Channel Master.

 The rights to the Sylvania name in many countries are held by the U.S. subsidiary of the German company Osram.

 The Sylvania brand name is owned worldwide, apart from Australia, Canada, Mexico, Thailand, New Zealand, Puerto Rico and the USA, by Havells Sylvania, headquartered in London.

 Osram Sylvania

 Osram Sylvania manufactures and markets a wide range of lighting products for homes, business, and vehicles and holds a leading share of the North American lighting market [2].

 In fiscal year 2008, the company achieved sales of about 1.75 billion euros, which comprised about 38% of Osram's total sales at the time.

 Osram's worldwide lighting businesses employed about 9,000 people at the time.
 In 2016, Osram spun off the general lighting business which included the North American Osram Sylvania unit into an independent company called LEDVANCE headquartered in Garching, Germany.
 In 2017, LEDVANCE was merged into a consortium of Chinese investment companies and the Chinese lighting manufacturer MLS under the LEDVANCE name.
 The North American headquarters of LEDVANCE, previously referred to as Osram Sylvania, and located in Danvers, Massachusetts, was relocated to Wilmington, Massachusetts in 2015, a town north of Boston, MA.
 LEDVANCE continues to use the well known Osram and Sylvania brand names in their corresponding and representative markets throughout the world.